The shortest version:

 The short version:

-Alice Randall is the author of The Wind Done Gone, Pushkin and the Queen of Spades, Rebel Yell, and Ada's Rules.
+Alice Randall is the author of novels The Wind Done Gone, Pushkin and the Queen of Spades, Rebel Yell, and Ada's Rules.
 Born in Detroit she grew up in Washington, D.C..
 As a Harvard undergraduate majoring in English she studied with Julia Child as well as Harry Levin, Alan Heimert, and Nathan Huggins.
 After graduation Randall headed south to Music City where she founded Midsummer Music with the idea she would create a new way to fund novel writing and a community of powerful storytellers.
-On her way to The Wind Done Gone she became the first black woman in history to write a number one country song; wrote a video of the year; worked on multiple Johnny Cash videos and wrote and produced the pilot for a primetime drama about ex-wives of country stars that aired on CBS.
+On her way to The Wind Done Gone she became the first black woman in history to write a number one country song ( XXX's and OOO's); wrote a video of the year (Is There Life Out There); worked on multiple Johnny Cash videos (The Chicken in Black) and wrote and produced the pilot for a prime time drama about ex-wives of country stars (XXX's and OOO's) that aired on CBS.
 She has written with or published some of the greatest songwriters of the era including Steve Earle, Matraca Berg, Bobby Braddock, and Mark Sanders.
-Four novels later, the award winning songwriter with over twenty recorded songs to her credit and frequent contributor to Elle magazine, is Writer-in-Residence at Vanderbilt University.
-She teaches courses on Country Lyric in American Culture, Creative Writing, and Soul Food as text and in text.
-Randall lives near the University with her husband, a ninth generation Nashvillian who practices green law.
-Her daughter graduated from Harvard and is now teaching and writing in the Mississippi Delta.
+Four novels later, the award winning songwriter with over twenty recorded songs to her credit is Writer-in-Residence at Vanderbilt University and Faculty Head of Stambaugh House.
+Her core courses include courses on Country Lyric in American Culture, and Soul Food as text and in text.
+Randall lives on the University grounds with her husband, David Ewing, a ninth generation Nashvillian who practices green law.
+Her daughter Caroline Randall Williams graduated from Harvard in 2010 and from Ole Miss in 2015.
+In addition to being Randall's favorite co-writer, Randall Williams is Visiting Assistant Professor of English at West Virginia University.
 After twenty-four years hard at it Randall has come to the conclusion motherhood is the most creative calling of all and health disparity is the dominant civil rights issue of the first quarter of the 21st century.

 The long version: